• Skip to primary navigation

 Chocolate Covered Strawberry Truffles (Paleo)

-These are just what you need if you're looking for an easy, fun Valentine's Day treat.
+I love that these truffles are fairly low in sugar and made with just 5 wholesome ingredients; unlike many store-bought options.
+They're just what you need if you are looking for an easy, fun Valentine's Day treat.
 They may look fancy, but trust me when I say they don't take much work to put together.

 Freeze Dried Strawberries